Last Updated on February 2, 2024 by Editorial Team

 The traditional way of solving problems in maths is probably the most trusted one.
-However, as a child grows, so are the expectations on his/her mental math abilities.
+However, as a child grows, so are the expectations of his/her mental math abilities.
 One generally assumes a linear graph of the mental math growth in a child as he/she goes into adolescence.
-As they move to higher classes, lesser is the time given for calculations.
+As they move to higher classes, less is time given for calculations.
 More arithmetic is included and calculations are less focused.
-In all, students are expected to display math fluency without depending on pen, paper, and calculators.
+In all, students are expected to display math fluency without depending on the pen, paper, and calculators.

-First, we got to know what do we mean by Mental Math?
+First, we got to know what we mean by Mental Math.

 We will jump right into the definition but first, answer this, what’s 3 + 3?

 Almost all of you must have given the right answer most probably within 2 seconds without even touching a pen or paper.

 This is because our brains have already been trained to do simple calculations like these.
 It has already achieved a state where we no longer require special tools to do basic arithmetic calculations.
 This ability to do mathematical calculations quickly and without any help is called Mental Math.

 Mental Math is our ability to do mathematical calculations in our mind without the help of any device, such as a calculator and mobile phone, etc. The more we develop mental math skills, the faster our brain will have computational power.
 The level of mental math depends upon the amount of practice and the environment in which we practice our mathematical skills.